 There can be no doubt that the twentieth century is one of the most remarkable in human history for its previously unparalleled rate of technological advances and scientific discoveries, a rate that continues to this day.
-In fact, there were so many new gadgets invented and discoveries made in the last century that it?s difficult to pare the list down to just the ten (which is why there will be a number of glaring omissions from my list).
-However, I think I have managed to whittle it down to those ten innovations or technologies that have had the greatest influence on humanity?both positively and the negatively.
-And so, without further ado and in no particular order, here are my nominees for the ten greatest inventions/discoveries of the twentieth century:
+In fact, there were so many new gadgets invented and discoveries made in the last century that it’s difficult to pare the list down to just the ten (which is why there will be a number of glaring omissions from my list).
+However, I think I have managed to whittle it down to those ten innovations or technologies that have had the greatest influence on humanity—both positively and the negatively.
+And so, without further ado and in no particular order, here are my nominees for the Most Important Inventions of the 20th Century of the twentieth century.

 10. Nuclear Power

 Nuclear power was to the twentieth century what steam power had been to the nineteenth: a game changer.
 Suddenly humanity had a power source that didn’t pollute, was efficient and practically unlimited, and so had the potential to change the planet overnight.
 Unfortunately, it was a two-edged sword in that this same energy source could be used to create the most destructive weapons in history, threatening human survival with its very presence.
 Additionally, while nuclear power plants didn’t spew pollutants into the air, in the hands of the truly incompetent they had the capacity to render whole regions radioactive and, as such, uninhabitable for generations (as was demonstrated at Chernobyl in 1986).